Crazy Springtime Schedules and Tips to Help Survive Them!

 Kid’s winter sports and clubs continue and then spring sports start.
 Your family is managing multi-kids and multi-sports, and it can be every day the family is going nonstop.
 Also, it seems schools and non-profits are having all kinds of luncheons and events of their own as well.
 This time of the year, there aren’t enough hours in the day.
 Here are some tips for surviving Springtime schedules…

 The first tip, have a shared electronic calendar for the entire family.
 Make the calendar with a different color for each person.
 If your child has a smartphone, they should be invited to events so they can learn how to manage schedules as well.
 Teaching time management at a young age can be very beneficial.
 The older kids can also start to learn how to put calendar events on the calendar and share with you too.
-Managing many schedules can be challenging but using an electronic calendar can save time and help communicate what’s going on.
+Managing many schedules can be challenging.
+To keep it going, using an electronic calendar can save time and help communicate what’s going on.

 The second tip, try to work out carpools.
 Just driving one way to practice can save some time to get dinner prepared or run to other kid’s events.
 You can also try setting up carpools so you can have one day off that will help the schedule as well, and your sanity.
 Most moms need carpools.
 It’s a win for both families.
 If you can get carpool with more than one other mom, you can save more time and drive even less if it works out.
 The more in the carpool requires more planning but its worth the extra time you will save.

 Springtime is always a time we look forward to, but it also is what I call “crazy time.”
-Doing things to save time and make busy schedules easier to survive is important.
+If you need more guidance try BetterHelp.com.
+There’s nothing wrong in asking for a little extra help when needed.
+Doing things to save time and make busy schedules easier to survive is important so keep up the good work!
 Once you survive crazy Springtime, then comes our lazy Summer times and beautiful weather is just around the corner.